Home Page

 Opportunities in Russia: Opening Doors to Pennsylvania Companies

-The first four of these seminars will take place in Pennsylvania with the support of the Pennsylvania Department of Community and Economic Development.
+The first three of these seminars took place in Pennsylvania with the support of the Pennsylvania Department of Community and Economic Development.
 This year Pennsylvania became the first U.S. state to establish an Authorized Trade Representative in Moscow, further strengthening commercial ties between the U.S. Mid-Atlantic region and Russia.
-Featuring a Trade Representative of the Russian Federation in the United States and other distinguished speakers, the first seminar, organized by the MARBC with the World Trade Center of Greater Philadelphia and supported by DLA Piper, KPMG, and DHL, will take place on January 25th at the DLA Piper office in Philadelphia.
-The second seminar, organized by the MARBC with SEDA-Council of Governments (SEDA-COG), will be held at the Chamber of Business and Industry of Centre County at State College on February 20th.
-The subsequent seminar will be organized by the MARBC with the World Trade Club of the Lehigh Valley and Lehigh Export Network in the Lehigh Valley on March 25th.
-This will be followed on May 23rd in New York by another seminar.
-These seminars will serve to prepare for the MARBC Month in Russia in March-April 2008, and to assist Pennsylvania’s first official Trade Mission to Russia in late June.
+Featuring a Trade Representative of the Russian Federation in the United States and other distinguished speakers, the first seminar organized by the MARBC, in coordination with the World Trade Center of Greater Philadelphia and supported by DLA Piper, KPMG, and DHL, was conducted on January 25th in Philadelphia.
+The second seminar organized by the MARBC with SEDA-Council of Governments (SEDA-COG) was held at State College on February 20th.
+The third seminar, organized by MARBC and the World Trade Club of the Lehigh Valley and Lehigh Export Network, took place on March 25th at Brookside Country Club in the Lehigh Valley.
+These seminars have served to prepare for the MARBC Month in Russia in March-April 2008, and to assist the first Pennsylvania Trade Mission to Russia in late June.
+The first “Changing Face of Russia” seminar outside of Pennsylvania was a part of New York City's World Trade Week events on May 23rd in New York at DLA Piper US LLP; MARBC organized this seminar with the U.S. Department of Commerce, New York State Bar Association, Manhattan Chamber of Commerce and Trade Representation of the Russian Federation in the USA.
+MARBC will be conducting further seminars in Pennsylvania and along the East Coast.

-For further information on the “Changing Face of Russia” Seminar Series, please contact Val Kogan, President of the MARBC, by phone at: (215) 708-2628, or by e-mail at: val@ma-rbc.org or visit the MARBC website: www.ma-rbc.org.
+For further information on the “Changing Face of Russia” Seminar Series, please contact Val Kogan, President of the MARBC, by phone at: (215) 708-2628, via e-mail at: val@ma-rbc.org or visit the MARBC website: www.ma-rbc.org.

 Back to MARBC Events Page